priyak198/Email-notification-and-movement-process-in-an-organization-/README.md

-# my-third-project

-Email Notification and Movement Workflow – AWS Project Notes
+Email Notification and Movement Workflow

 ## About This Project